By Glyn Smith Head Gardener at Erddig Hall National Trust Garden

 Now the clocks have changed, if there are outside jobs to do, prioritise them as the day gets dark very quickly now.

-It has been so wet recently, that it is nearly impossible to find a day without rain.
+There have been many fine days and we have managed to keep on top of work, however it is now getting wetter and colder.
 General clearing and tidying will be the main tasks around the garden, perhaps a bit of digging on the allotment will be needed too, but it is probably best to keep off the ground if it is too wet.
-We have been reduced to forking over our flower beds at Erddig.
-We would normally dig them and incorporate garden compost to feed the new plantings and conserve moisture next year.
+We have been digging over our flower beds and planting them up with our display for next springtime.
+Lots of our well-rotted garden compost has been incorporated to feed the new plantings and conserve moisture next year.

 Pot up any half hardy perennial summer bedding plants, such as tender Fuchsias and bring them indoors into a greenhouse or conservatory.

-We seem to be having a double autumn this year.
-Many leaves turned and dropped, but there are just as many still on the trees and still green.
-Keep collecting fallen leaves from lawns.
+Keep collecting all those fallen leaves from lawns.
 Thick coverings of leaves will stick to the surface, prevent light getting to the grass, attract worms near to the surface and encourage moss to grow.
+I think leaves make the best compost, or they can be mixed with other materials like grass clippings, to improve the quality of general compost.